devtron-labs/devtron/docs/user-guide/plugins/jira-validator.md

 1. On the **Edit build pipeline** page, go to the **Pre-Build Stage** (or Post-Build Stage).
 2. Click **+ Add task**.
 3. Select **Jira Issue Validator** from the list of plugins.
-    * Enter a task name.
-It is a mandatory field.
+    * Enter a task name (mandatory).
-    * Optionally, enter a description
+    * Optionally, enter a description.
     * Provide values for the input variables.

     | Variable       | Format | Description                                               |